SciddhantoSinha/Deep-Learning-Lab-Assignments/README.md

 ## 🔬 Deep Learning & Neural Network Lab – Experiments

+This repository contains implementations of core **Deep Learning and Neural Network concepts** performed as part of the academic laboratory curriculum.
+The experiments cover **model building, optimization, computer vision, transfer learning, and generative models** using modern deep learning frameworks.

+### 🛠️ Technologies Used
+- Python
+- TensorFlow / Keras
+- PyTorch
+- NumPy, Pandas, Matplotlib
+- OpenCV
+- Google Colab & Kaggle GPU

+### 📊 List of Experiments

 1. Introduction to Keras and TensorFlow (Optional: PyTorch).
 Configure and use Google Colab and Kaggle GPU.

 2. Develop a multi-class classifier using Deep Multilayer Perceptron (MLP) with Keras/TensorFlow/PyTorch for MNIST hand recognition dataset and CIFAR-10.